moorepants/eme134/content/pages/lab-03.rst

 Deliverables
 ============

-Firstly, compare the lane change steering behavior with :math:`\delta=1` deg of the car for an understeer and oversteer configuration at speeds :math:`U=10` m/s and :math:`U=20` m/s using only front steering.
-Select a value of :math:`r` to obtain a suitable :math:`K` for each vehicle.

-Secondly, compare the lane change steering behavior with :math:`\delta=1` deg of an understeer car traveling at :math:`U=15` m/s for the only front steering and simultaneous front and rear steering.

 In your lab report, show your work for creating and evaluating the simulation model.
 Include any calculations you had to do, for example those for state equations, initial conditions, input equations, time parameters, and any other